1947 World Series: Game 4

 The Yankees entered Game 4 aiming to take a three games to one lead in the best-of-seven series, and came one out away from doing this.
 They scored a run in the first on a bases-loaded walk off Harry Taylor and another in the fourth on Johnny Lindell's double after a leadoff triple off Hal Gregg.
 Bill Bevens, the Yankee starter, pitched 8 2/3 innings without allowing a base hit, but allowed a run in the fifth on Pee Wee Reese's fielder's choice after two walks and a sacrifice bunt.
-No pitcher had ever thrown a no-hitter in a major league World Series game (although the so-called "Negro World Series" had produced complete-game no-hit pitching performances prior to 1947).
+No pitcher had ever thrown a no-hitter in a major league World Series game.

 Going into the bottom of the ninth inning, Bevens and the Yankees led 2–1.
 Bevens got Bruce Edwards to fly out, and then walked Carl Furillo.
 Spider Jorgensen fouled out for the 2nd out.
 Al Gionfriddo pinch-ran for Furillo.
 Pete Reiser pinch-hit for pitcher Hugh Casey; during the at-bat, Gionfriddo stole second base.
 The Yankees then intentionally walked Reiser.
 Eddie Miksis pinch-ran for Reiser, and the Dodgers sent Cookie Lavagetto to pinch-hit for Eddie Stanky.
 Lavagetto lined a 1–0 fastball to right field; the ball ricocheted off the wall with a peculiar bounce and hit Yankee right fielder Tommy Henrich in the shoulder, as Gionfriddo and Miksis raced around to score.
 The play ended the no-hitter and won the game for the Dodgers.

 The hit was the last of Lavagetto's career.
 Additionally, neither Lavagetto nor Bevens nor Gionfriddo would play in the majors again following this Series.